Man slashes schoolgirl's throat in northeastern Japan in random attack | The Japan Times

 The sixth grader was taken to the hospital in the city of Hachinohe and was conscious and able to speak, according to the police and the local fire department.

+The man, described as thin with short hair, had a navy blue backpack and held another bag, according to the police.

+The girl’s elementary school was gathering more information and “trying to confirm the other children’s safety as quickly as possible,” the school’s vice principal said.

-Hachinohe’s government had warned residents earlier about a suspicious man who was seen last Thursday evening following children near the location of the attack.
+Hachinohe’s government had warned residents earlier about a suspicious man who was seen last Thursday evening following children near the location of the attack, a residential area 2 kilometers from Konakano Station.

 IN FIVE EASY PIECES WITH TAKE 5